anz-bank/sysl-catalog/README.md

 1. There needs to be a sysl `project` the same name as the filename:

 so as this example is called "simple2.sysl" there needs to be a `project` "simple2":
-- `application`s in our integration diagram:
+- applications in our integration diagram:
 ```
 simple2[appfmt="%(appname)", ~ignore]:
     _: